surajkamtam/Quantification-of-Window-of-Opportunity-PhD-Thesis/README.md

 ## Case Study-1
 Monte Carlo simulations have been performed using only SUMO-based functionality from the VEINS framework for a short-range Bluetooth scenario.
 Five scenarios have been simulated:
-1. Static Attacker on Single carriageway
+1. Static Attacker on a Single carriageway
 2. Dynamic Attacker in the same direction as a target on a Single carriageway
 3. Dynamic Attacker in the same direction as a target on a Dual carriageway
 4. Dynamic Attacker in the opposite direction as a target on a Single carriageway
 5. Dynamic Attacker in the opposite direction as a target on a Dual carriageway

-Respective Python code to generate the scenario and save the data, processing the data can be found xxx
+Respective Python code to generate the scenario and save the data, processing the data can be found in the Case Study 1 folder